 In addition to these for-credit courses, we are developing a professional studies series for teachers.
 This series will be similar to the Personal Finance for Educators course but will target teachers throughout the state who are not seeking graduate degrees.
 This course will give teachers continuing education credit as well as instruction on teaching the Career Preparedness course.

-Our largest undertaking to-date is working with Regions Bank to develop and facilitate financial literacy programs in conjunction with two large federal grants:
+Our largest undertaking to-date is working with Regions Bank to develop and facilitate financial education programs in conjunction with two large federal grants:

 - Pathways to Success - this grant awarded to Birmingham City Schools is a college access grant that will reach a cohort of approximately 4,000 students over seven years.